JamesMcMurran/posterPrint/README.md

 - 🖨️ Output to image files **and/or** multipage PDF
 - 📐 Customizable tile size via preset or custom paper dimensions
 - 📏 Adjustable DPI, margins, and overlap
-- 🎯 Corner and overlap alignment marks for easy trimming and matching
+- 🎯 Corner alignment marks and optional ruler ticks for precise trimming
-- 🔍 Live preview of the first tile
+- 🔍 Live preview with grid overlay of the tiling layout
 - 📁 Auto-opens output folder when finished

 ---